 RCAC and Native Capital Access (NCA) launched Tribal Housing Excellence Academy (THE Academy), a three year initiative to apply best practices in leveraging resources historically underutilized by Tribes and Native communities to increase the number and type of housing units produced on Native lands.
-The 2017 class is underway.
+The second cohort is underway.

 THE Academy brings together eight to 10 Native American Housing Assistance and Self Determination Act (NAHASDA) grantees, such as Tribal/Tribally-Designated Housing Entity (TDHEs), Housing Authorities, Tribal/village housing departments and the Department of Hawaiian Home Lands to learn and apply best practices for developing housing on Native land.
 The selected organizations will each send two staff people to five intensive week-long trainings held over 18 months.
 The training topics presented parallel stages of housing development.
 To maximize the capacity building aspect of the training program, participants work on their pre-identified housing project while they attend THE Academy, giving them real world knowledge of the development process.